SEO Not Sure Where to Start: A Guide to Succeeding

 Let’s imagine that you are a first-time webmaster or a business owner whose company is working on a new website.
 You have big plans for it, you have an unlimited number of ideas for the website and you really, really wish for it to both wow users and make conversions.

-While you are working on it, you are also doing your best to get informed and you soon realize that pretty much everyone is telling you to also keep in mind that dreaded acronym, SEO.
-You decide to learn more about it and you soon have a rough idea of what it is and how it can help your future website.
+While you are working on web development, you are also doing your best to get informed and you soon realize that pretty much everyone is telling you to also keep in mind that dreaded acronym, SEO.
+You decide to learn more about it and you soon have a rough idea of what search engine optimization is and how it can help your future website improve its google search results.

-Then, you start scratching the surface and you are met by a wall of terms, data, strategies, tactics and everything else that has to do with search engine optimisation.
+Then, you start scratching the surface and you are met by a wall of terms, data, strategies, tactics and everything else that has to do with search engine optimization.
+You learn about search engines, keyword research, meta descriptions, and technical SEO, but it all seems overwhelming.

 The next thing you feel are the palms of your hands getting sweatier and your breathing becoming shallow and too fast.

 This whole SEO business might be more complicated than it seemed at first.
-Soon enough, you realize you don’t even know where to start.
+Soon enough, you realize you don’t even know where to start with your SEO efforts.

 And really, where do you start with SEO?